 If you are convinced that your garden needs to be aerated and are planning to undertake the job soon, here are the steps to be followed and some simple tips to be kept in mind while aerating a garden.

 - If you want the entire aeration process to go smoothly, make sure the soil has ample moisture.
 Wait for one of the rainy days and start the aeration process the following day.

-- Do some checks and try to find an answer to this question: does your whole garden need to be aerated or do you see only small pockets affected?
+- Does your whole garden need to be aerated or do you see only small pockets affected?
 If only a few areas are affected by compacted soil, focus only on the affected area.
 This will help you save time and energy.